 I have the utmost respect for our elected officials.
 The ones who are genuine public servants who want to do good for the community.
-Not the "politicians".
-The ones whose speeches sound like lies and BS.
+Not the "politicians" whose speeches sound like lies and BS.
 I hear their guarantees that I know are just empty promises to help get this person elected.
-I'm not some lying politician.
-Below you'll see the list of issues I feel are important and are actually things I will work on if elected to the Montgomery County Council.
-I want the same things every citizen should want - good schools for our kids, safe neighborhoods for all.
+Below you'll see the list of issues I feel are important and are actually things I will work on if elected to the County Council.

 LIST OF ISSUES

 This county spends millions a year on things that nobody asked for and nobody needs.
 Projects that benefit very few people are pushed through because one person has decided that they want something done.
 A great example of this is the University boulevard 193 bike lane project.
 Although it was a state project, it would not have happened without the support of the county.
 No one asked for bike lines, no one used the bike lanes when they were there, and now some people want to make them permanent.
 This is ridiculous.
 Thousands of cars a day had to sit in more traffic congestion so that a dozen people a day could ride in these bike lanes.
 Special interests like these need to go.
 I am not against bike lanes in general, but put them somewhere where they will actually be used.

 Montgomery County has consistently been behind our neighbors in Maryland and Virginia in terms of economic development.
 Why are businesses staying away from Montgomery County?
 What impediments do we have that are preventing businesses from starting and growing here?
 We need to make it easier for businesses to start and to succeed in Montgomery County.
 That begins with simplifying our permitting process and cutting the red tape so that it's easier for businesses to operate here.
 There were thousands of empty stores and empty floors in office buildings even before Covid affected businesses in 2020 and beyond.